swiyu-admin-ch/swiyu-admin-ch.github.io/_change-dossiers/CDC-002-Issuer-Security-Enforcements.md

   {{ notice-text | markdownify }}
 </div>

 This dossier bundles four related Issuer-side changes into a single migration wave.
 First, it enforces the security changes from swiss-profile-issuance 1.0 by enforcing Payload Encryption, and Signed Metadata, all of which are already implemented since version 3.0.0 and set as default.
 Second, it migrates encryption from AES128-GCM to AES256-GCM; following EMC, all components first accept both algorithms, with the Wallet required to support this ahead of the Issuer and Verifier.
-Third, it introduces the Issuer's role in Trust Protocol 2.0, including providing Trust Statements in Issuer Metadata.
-Fourth, it closes the remaining Status List gaps required for the swiyu 1.0 go-live, including ttl/exp handling and Status List validation.
+Third, it closes the remaining Status List gaps required for the swiyu 1.0 go-live, including ttl/exp handling and Status List validation.
 During the transition period, non-enforcing behavior continues to be accepted where noted; afterwards, non-compliant Issuers can no longer participate in the ecosystem.

 ## Action required